ernisol/ens_load_forecast/REPORT.md

 This scatter matrix shows for instance that the temperature and dew point temperature low correlation was due to two tendencies: load increases at low and high temperature.

 Therefore, this feature might be more useful transformed.
+We could split it in two features, for instance degrees under 50°F and degrees above 50°F. (Not done because of time constraints)

 ## Modeling